zuozhenggh/learning-library/oic-integration-library/experiential/erpcloud-business-event/setup/setup.md

     > **Note:** If this is the very first time you open the SQL action, then you will start with a click-demo.
 Just hit the **X** button to proceed.

 5. The SQL Worksheet appears.
-Copy below code snippet:
+Before you proceed with the SQL Worksheet, copy below code snippet:
     ```
     <copy>
     CREATE TABLE PURCHASEORDER